Cosby accuser Andrea Constand speaks out: He said pills were my 'friends'

 But she didn't tell anyone about the assault until a year later when she opened up to her mother.
 Constand said she feared that no one would believe what had happened to her — that the renowned actor, whose fame skyrocketed as Dr. Huxtable, the goofy pediatrician he portrayed on the popular sitcom, “The Cosby Show,” had just assaulted her.

-More than a dozen years later, Constand came forward with her claims to police.
-A criminal trial in 2017 ended with a hung jury, but a retrial earlier this year resulted in a guilty verdict.
+More than a dozen years later, Constand's claims were the basis of a criminal trial in 2017 ended with a hung jury.
+A retrial earlier this year resulted in a guilty verdict.

 Cosby’s attorneys, who declined NBC Dateline’s request for an interview, said they plan to appeal the conviction.